 Factors to Consider

-• Do I have the space on my property to build a shed?
+- Do I have space on my property for a shed?

-• How much time do I want to invest into storing my items?
+- How much time do I want to spend maintaining my storage area?

 Shed Permits and Property Tax Implications